GA-CustomLearning/ai-agents-for-leaders/tools/setup.md

-# Low-Code AI Prototype Tool Setup
+# Optional Local Setup for Workshop Materials

-This guide provides general steps to set up a Python-based low-code AI prototype tool. **Please replace these instructions with the specific setup steps for your actual tool.**
+This guide is for participants who prefer to set up the workshop materials locally instead of using GitHub Codespaces. **GitHub Codespaces is the recommended and easiest way to get started, as it comes pre-configured.**

 ## Prerequisites